minrk/appnope/README.md

 appnope.nap()
 ```

-Or to only disable App Nap for a particular block:
+or to only disable App Nap for a particular block:

 ```
-with appnope.nope_context():
+with appnope.nope_scope():
     do_important_stuff()
 ```